 A student who has decided to leave the residential facilities must follow the following procedures:

-- Inform the Residential Life Office of his/her intent to leave.
+Inform the Office of Residential Life of their intent to leave

-- Coordinate a time with a Resident Advisor to complete the "Room Condition Report."
+Coordinate a time with a Resident Advisor to check out of your room and have room reviewed

 Beginning the week of move-in, additional refunds are based upon the refund schedule stated in the housing contract.
 Students who are removed from the residence halls or apartments for disciplinary reasons will not be eligible for any room or board refunds.

 III.
 Community Standards and Hall Policies